Be Bear Wise As Spring Arrives

 With the spring weather finally here, bears are coming out of hibernation.
 The potential for human-bear interactions increases in the spring when there are less natural food sources available to them.
 This is when food sources, such as garbage and bird feed, can draw bears into populated areas.

 Here are a few things you can do to help reduce the chance of attracting bears:

 • Ensure garbage is stored in waste containers with tight-fitting lids;

 • Put out garbage, recycling and green carts only on the morning of your waste pickup day;

 • Put away winter bird feeders, seed and suet;

-• Clean outdoor barbeque grills after each use, including the grease trap.
+• Clean outdoor barbecue grills after each use, including the grease trap.

-• May saw the most reports for the year, accounting for 33% of reports in 2018.
+- May and June saw the most reports for the year, accounting for 51% of reports in 2019.